Skip To Content Skip To Menu Skip To Footer

 Graduate Record Examination (GRE) - Veterinary, Nursing, Physician Assistant, DPT, Ph.D.

-Applicants could take this test after junior year if they are planning to apply for professional school immediately after graduation.
+Applicants could take this test after junior year if they plan to apply for professional school immediately after graduation.
 If they want to engage in an exploratory year, they can wait until after graduation to take the test.

 Tests in other health professions

 Other health professions have similar testing programs.
-More information is available from the Center Pre-Health Professions Advisor.
+More information is available from the Center for Career Development Health Professions Advisor.

 Admission factors